In this blog post, I share my complete before and after home renovation tour.

 This bedroom was so fun to decorate because it was for my special guy.
 I asked Alex what he wanted his “big boy room” to be like and he helped me pick out the black sphere chandelier.
 I went from there to finish the design.

 We installed wood paneling on one wall behind the bed to add texture and more of a coastal vibe.

 Lighting fixture and shelving are made from black metal.
 I have added new bedside lamps since this picture was taken.
 More design tips on my home tour post here.

 Home Exterior Renovation-Hardscape

 The exterior of the house carries the same Coastal theme with a dark grey stain and white trim.
+We added crushed oyster shell pathway for that Coastal vibe.
 Read more here on timeless coastal paint colors.

 Before and After- Doors- Windows-Patio Hardscape